 Do more DIY’s

-Learning vital skills is not only necessary for survival; it will also help you save money today.
+Learning vital skills is not only necessary for survival; it will also help you save money almost instantly.

 Car repair, sewing, first aid, home cleaning, farming, fishing, and hunting are all skills that can be very useful in a survival situation, and they can all be acquired for very little money at the nearest community college or by transferring to Electric school classes from the internet on your computer.